Higher Education Achievement Report

 - Adequately complete all course assignments as required by your tutor/department (does not include exams).

-- Recognition will not, in general, be granted after Friday, 20 December 2019.
-It does not matter if you submit an application earlier than Friday, 20 December 2019, but applications will not be processed until after Friday, 20 December 2019.
+- Recognition will not, in general, be granted after the deadline.
+It does not matter if you submit an application earlier than the deadline, but applications will not be processed until after the deadline has passed and courses have been completed.

 - You can expect to see not-for-credit language modules appear in Section 6.1 of your HEAR by the end of the semester in which you have completed your course.